Colorado Politics

 The self-proclaimed gunman in the Planned Parenthood shooting in Colorado Springs in November 2015 died from congestive heart failure and other related medical conditions, the Federal Bureau of Prisons said in a recent court filing.

-Also relating to his death, Dear had too much fluid in his body and low oxygen levels in his blood, the Bureau of Prisons said.
+Also relating to his death, Dear had too much fluid in his body and low oxygen levels in his blood, the bureau said.

 Thanksgiving marked 10 years since the shooting that killed Ke’Arre Stewart, Jennifer Markovsky and University of Colorado Colorado Springs police officer Garrett Swasey.
 Nine other people — five of them law enforcement officers — were wounded during the five-hour standoff at the Planned Parenthood facility off Centennial Boulevard near Fillmore Street on the city’s west side.